 Recognizing the essential role of teachers, professional development opportunities have been provided system-wide, in all educational sectors.
 Most recently, through grant investment by the Jewish Federation and the Jim Joseph Foundation, BJE has been able to strengthen and enrich the professional development of educators engaged in providing experiential education opportunities for teens as part of a Los Angeles Jewish Teen Initiative.

 Over the course of decades, BJE has worked with schools to help meet students’ diverse learning needs.
 Initiatives have included special education resource rooms at day schools, grants in support of “magnet” (open to all) complementary education programs for learners with special needs and early intervention testing.
-At this writing, BJE looks forward—with recently-announced grant support from the Jewish Community Foundation of Los Angeles—to initiating access to expanded services at day schools to enable learners with special learning needs to more readily obtain the services they require on campus at reasonable cost.

 In looking to the next three to five years, there are five key areas on which BJE is focused in carrying forward its mission.